JuliaKukulies/cream/project_report.md

 **Julia Kukulies**

-The following classes and methods have been implemented within the scope of the python project course (03 April, 2020).
+The following classes and methods have been implemented within the scope of the python project course (23 Mar - 3 Apr, 2020).

 ## DONE